Active Listening for Teens: The Ultimate Guide to Being a Better Listener

 Now flip it.
 Ever been that person?

-That’s where active listening comes in — and trust us, it’s more powerful than it sounds.
+That’s where active listening for teens comes in — and trust us, it’s more powerful than it sounds.
 Whether you're talking to a friend, texting your crush, or getting life advice from your parents (ugh, again?), active listening can seriously level up your communication game.

 Let’s break it down.

-What Is Active Listening?
+What Is Active Listening for Teens?

 Active listening means you’re not just hearing words.
 You’re actually focusing, processing, and responding in a way that shows the other person: “I get you.”